AaronDavidSchneider/chemcomp/doc/source/Structure/Accretion-Module.rst

 Accretion Module
 ^^^^^^^^^^^^^^^^

-Used in the flavours of pebble, planetesimal and gas accretion.
+Used in the flavours of pebble and gas accretion.
 Calculates the accretion rates.

 Important Functions
 """""""""""""""""""